Pyro569/DawnLang-Compiled/README.md

 To compile and run the file immediately after, switch the "-b" parameter for "-br"

 Currently a few requirements are needed to compile DawnLang files, so make sure you meet all of the following requirements:
- -Linux Distribution or Windows Subsystem for Linux
+ -Linux Distribution or Windows Subsystem for Linux (Or MinGW installed with a gcc environment variable)
  -GCC C Compiler